1986

 860223A 23rd February: THE ROLLING STONES & FRIENDS.
 London, 100 Club.

-- Down The Road Apiece (Tony Raye) -without CW; Simon Kirke on drums
+- Down The Road Apiece (Don Raye) -without CW

 - Little Red Rooster (Willie Dixon)